egebilge/react-native-goals-app/README.md

 🤝 Want to Contribute?

-We welcome your pull requests!
+I welcome your pull requests!

 🙏 Thanks